rust-lang/rust/active/0000-undefined-struct-layout.md

 of `enum`s without a `#[repr(...)]` attribute, so this can be extended to include structs.

+Having an unspecified (or otherwise non-C-compatible) layout by default makes interfacing with C slightly harder.
+A particularly bad case is passing to C a struct from an upstream library that doesn't have a `repr(C)` attribute.
+This situation seems relatively similar to one where an upstream library type is missing an implementation of a core trait e.g. `Hash` if one wishes to use it as a hashmap key.

+It is slightly better if structs had a specified-but-C-incompatible layout, *and* one has control over the C interface, because then one can manually arrange the fields in the C definition to match the Rust order.

+That said, this scenario requires:

+- Needing to pass a Rust struct into C/FFI code, where that FFI code actually needs to use things from the struct, rather than just pass it through, e.g., back into a Rust callback.
+- The Rust struct is defined upstream & out of your control, and not intended for use with C code.
+- The C/FFI code is designed by someone other than that vendor, or otherwise not designed for use with the Rust struct (or else it is a bug in the vendor's library that the Rust struct can't be sanely passed to C).

 # Detailed design

 A struct declaration like